 If you've gotten New Relic working for your Python app, here are some suggested next steps:

-- Look at your data in New Relic and learn how things work.
+- Explore your data in New Relic and get comfortable with the user interface.

-- Read some documentation about New Relic APM.
-For example, read about the Overview page, the Transactions page, and other APM features.
+- Read documentation about New Relic APM.
+For example, read about the Overview page, the Transactions page, and other performance monitoring features.

-- Change your application's name. or other configuration options.
+- Change your application's name, and other configuration options.

-- Read about setting up custom instrumentation for your Python app.
+- Learn about setting up custom instrumentation for application activity not monitored by default.